 WordPress hosting bills eat honey revenue — a $40/mo Bluehost + $13/mo Mailchimp + Etsy listing fees + Square POS stack costs more than the margin on 10 jars of raw wildflower honey

-A backyard beekeeper who sells 200 jars of raw honey per year at $14 each earns $2,800 in gross revenue before Etsy's 6.5% transaction fee ($182), $0.20 per listing ($12 for a 60-listing operation), and 15% offsite ads on qualifying sales (up to $420 additional).
-Add WordPress hosting at $40/mo ($480/yr), Mailchimp at $13/mo ($156/yr) for a subscriber list that's too small for Mediavine, and Square POS at free-plus-transaction for local farmers market sales.
-That's $1,250+ in platform costs before a single jar ships.
-VeloCMS Pro at $9/mo ($108/yr) with BYOK Stripe direct checkout (0% platform fee, Stripe's standard 2.9%+30c only) routes honey shop revenue directly to the beekeeper's bank account.
+A backyard beekeeper who sells 200 jars of raw honey per year at $14 each earns $2,800 in gross revenue before Etsy's 6.5% transaction fee ($182), $0.20 per listing ($12 for a 60-listing operation), and 15% offsite ads on qualifying sales.
+Add WordPress hosting at $40/mo ($480/yr), Mailchimp at $13/mo ($156/yr), and Square POS fees — that's $1,250+ in platform costs before a single jar ships.
+VeloCMS Pro at $9/mo ($108/yr) with BYOK Stripe direct checkout at 0% platform fee routes honey shop revenue directly to the beekeeper's bank account.
 A 200-jar honey season at $14 per jar generates $2,800; after Stripe's standard processing that's $2,638 — compared to $1,550 after the fragmented stack's combined bite.
-The math is clearer when the hive is what pays the bills.

 Squarespace can't handle hive-log photo galleries or seasonal honey-flow documentation the way an apiarist thinks about a season